-LLB has own securities which have been lent or pledged by it.
+The LLB has lent or pledged securities from its own possession.
 These are recognised in LLB's balance sheet and recorded in the table below.
 Furthermore, securities owned by third parties which LLB received as collateral and in some cases has repledged or resold are reported in the table.
 These are not recognised in LLB's balance sheet.

-31.12.2021 2020 in CHF thousands Carrying value Actual liability Carrying value Actual liability Self-owned securities lent or delivered as collateral within the scope of securities lending or borrowing transactions, or self-owned securities transferred in connection with repurchase agreements 838'911 840'587 490'000 488'791 of which capable of being resold or further pledged without restrictions 833'431 835'000 490'000 488'791 Securities received as collateral within the scope of securities lending or securities received in connection with reverse repurchase agreements, which are capable of being resold or further pledged without restrictions 0 0 0 0 of which resold or further pledged securities 0 0 0 0
+31.12.
+2022 31.12.2021 - in CHF thousands Actual liability Carrying amount Actual liability Self-owned securities lent or delivered as collateral within the scope of securities lending or borrowing transactions, or self-owned securities transferred in connection with repurchase agreements 250'677 258'712 838'911 840'587 of which capable of being resold or further pledged without restrictions 250'677 258'712 833'431 835'000 Securities received as collateral within the scope of securities lending or securities re- ceived in connection with reverse repurchase agreements, which are capable of being resold or further pledged without restrictions 100'645 100'005 0 0 of which resold or further pledged securities 0 0 0 0